adarshxs/AI-Agent-Task-Delegation/README.md

 ## Introduction

 The Agent Task Delegation System represents a paradigm shift in artificial intelligence problem-solving.
 This innovative framework addresses the limitations of single-agent AI systems by implementing a multi-agent ecosystem powered by decentralized infrastructure.

-The system efficiently offloads actionable tasks to specialized agentic services within the network, enabling the handling of complex, multi-faceted problems with unprecedented efficiency and scalability.
+We at [Capx AI](https://huggingface.co/Capx) are researching on systems that efficiently offloads actionable tasks to specialized agentic services within the network, enabling the handling of complex, multi-faceted problems with unprecedented efficiency and scalability.

 ## System Architecture
 ![architecture](https://cdn-uploads.huggingface.co/production/uploads/644bf6ef778ecbfb977e8e84/M5O0zNIAhON2UjDFS0f1k.png)